-The Adventure Guiding certificate provides transfer credit toward many adventure, outdoor recreation, outdoor leadership, and tourism diplomas elsewhere in the province.
+The Adventure Guiding certificate provides transfer credit toward many adventure, outdoor recreation, outdoor leadership and tourism diplomas at other post-secondary insitutions in BC, including VIU, Capilano University and Thompson Rivers University.

 Gear is an important part of the Adventure Guiding program.
-You are required to have certain articles of clothing and equipment to participate in field sections of the course.
-NIC also provides some group equipment.
+NIC provides some group equipment but you are required to have certain articles of clothing and equipment to participate in field activities.
 Please review the supply list document for complete information.

-- 1. C+ in one of Provincial English 12, or NIC ENG 060, 096, 098, or ESL 090; or equivalent assessment; and - 2.
-C+ in one of Principles of Math 10, Foundations & PreCalculus Math 10, Apprenticeship & Workplace Math 11, NIC Math 033 or equivalent, or successful NIC Math assessment. - 3.
+- 1. C+ in one of Provincial English 12, English 12 First Peoples, NIC ENG-060, ENG-096, ENG-098, or ESL-090; or equivalent assessment; and - 2.
+C+ in one of Principles of Math 10, Foundations & PreCalculus Math 10, Apprenticeship & Workplace Math 11, NIC Math-033 or equivalent, or successful NIC Math assessment. - 3.
 Or, permission of the Department. - 4.
 Completed medical forms and suitable fitness level assessment.